-Tribes that have expressed an interest in the area include the Cherokee Nation (Ms. Elizabeth Toombs), the Osage Nation (Dr. Andrea Hunter), and the Shawnee Tribe (Ms. Tonya Tipton).
+Tribes that have expressed an interest in the area include the Cherokee Nation (Ms. Elizabeth Toombs), the Delaware Nation (Ms. Nekole Alligood), the Osage Nation (Dr. Andrea Hunter), and the Shawnee Tribe (Ms. Tonya Tipton).
 We recommend consultation in accordance with 36 CFR § 800.2(c)(2).

-Thank you for the opportunity to review this undertaking.
-Please refer to the AHPP Tracking Number shown above in all correspondence.
+Thank you for the opportunity to review this thorough CRS and undertaking.
+Please refer to the AHPP Tracking Number listed above in all correspondence.
 If you have any questions, please call Eric Mills of my staff at 501-324-9784 or email eric.mills@arkansas.gov.